mlockett/ApexLogger/README.md

 Enables configuration of data that should be filtered out of logs, e.g. Social Security numbers.

+Enables filter what entries are logged based on LoggingLevel/User using Custom Metadata

 ## What's new?
+Added log record filtering by LoggingLevel/User

 Added the ability to filter the log message using regular expressions, read from custom metadata, to help avoid logging sensitive data.